Our backyard – The Peak District

 There are several high quality pub / restaurants within a few miles of Lane Head and a wide choice of high class dining or pub food if you travel a little further.

-Take a 15 minute stroll down Douse Lane to the Jervis Arms– usually #1 or #2 on Trip Advisor for local restaurants.
-Always very popular so we strongly recommend booking to avoid disappointment.
+Take a 15 minute stroll down Douse Lane to the Jervis Arms– usually #1 or #2 on Trip Advisor for local restaurants (the Jervis is temporarily closed).
 We also hear good reviews of the restaurants at the Reform Inn at Thorncliffe and the Lazy Trout at Meerbrook.

 The market town of Leek is only 10 minutes drive away and has a good and varied selection of places to eat including cosy pubs, Thai food, Indian and a Turkish Bar and Grill.
 Further excellent options are available in Ashbourne and Buxton.